TSVRN9/BeginnerNeuralNetwork/README.md

 I also used ChatGPT to write much of the code within `DrawingApp`.
 I just don't really like Swing...
 ## Usage
 Within the main package, `me.tsvrn9.beginnerneuralnetwork`, I have included two classes with main methods.
-`Training` will train the CNN on the EMNIST dataset by default, included as resources.
+`Training` will train the MLP on the EMNIST dataset by default, included as resources.
 Values can be changed within `Config`.
 `DrawingApp` will allow for drawing numbers to test out the neural network.

 You will have to change values within the config and training.